junglesta/wherenodoctor/_posts/2016-01-01-15-skin-problems.md

 # TUBERCULOSIS OF THE LYMPH NODES, OR SCROFULA

 In the case of any chronic sore, ulcer, or swollen lymph nodes, it is best to seek medical advice.
 Tests may be needed to learn the cause.
-Tuberculosis of the skin is treated the same as tuberculosis of the lungs (see p.
-180).
+Tuberculosis of the skin is treated the same as tuberculosis of the lungs (see [page 180](#page-180)).
 To keep the infection from returning, the medicines must be taken for many months after the skin looks well.

 # ERYSIPELAS AND CELLULITIS